AaronPresley/whack-a-mole/README.md

 ## Misc Notes

 - Each time the user scores, the moles move faster by .3 seconds.
+- When a user hits a mole, the game pauses for about a second.
+This was mostly because I wanted to make sure the user sees the cute mole-hit image.
 - I created the hole image, as well as both mole states, in Adobe Illustrator.
 The original file is located at `static/img/cell-art.ai`.
 - Currently jQuery is the only library being used (except for node compilation, which